 Abnormalities in the hemoglobin mass can be a sign of underlying health problems.
 For example, anemia, a condition in which there is a decrease in the number or size of red blood cells, can lead to a decrease in hemoglobin mass.
 On the other hand, certain medical conditions, such as polycythemia vera, a type of blood cancer, can cause an increase in hemoglobin mass.

-Analysis of hemoglobin mass is used in the classification of anemia.
-Analysis of MCH is usually done as part of the blood status analysis, which is a routine blood test used to assess general health.
+Calculation of hemoglobin mass is used in the classification of anemia.
+Calculation of MCH is usually done as part of the blood status analysis, which is a routine blood test used to assess general health.

 A high value can occur with anemia caused by B12 and/or folic acid/folate deficiency.
 High values can also occur with heavy alcohol consumption and liver disease.